 Other Costs of Living on a Houseboat

 In addition to the houseboat, you will need to pay for other costs.
-Fees like mooring, insurance, and maintenance should be from $500 to $1000 per month.
+Monthly fees like mooring, insurance, and maintenance should be from $500 to $1000.
 Let’s break it down.

-- Slip fee: Whether you rent or buy a boat, you will have to pay for docking in a marina.
+- Slip fee: Whether you rent or buy a boat, you must pay for docking in a marina.
 Marinas usually charge for boat slips monthly.
 The slip rate is based on the slip size or boat length, whichever is greater, calculated in feet.
 This rate varies among locations.
 But in most cases, it is around $14 per foot.

 - Let’s say your boat is 28 feet in length, and it requires a slip size of 25 feet.
 Then, your monthly slip fee is the multiplication of 14 and 28, which is $392.
 That is the fee for docking only.

 - Utilities: For liveaboards, marina owners will charge utilities.
 Some of them include it in the slip fee, but most owners will send you separate bills for waste removals, electricity, heating costs, etc. Life on a houseboat is usually minimal due to the limited living space.
 Therefore, this fee is not much.
 Monthly bills on a houseboat are from $13 to $20.